ThanetPi/FARM-BIOMOL/README.md

 ![](/logo/chemlib2.png)

 ### Research collaboration
 We are happy to initiate and collaborate on a research project with scientists who share our objective of fighting AMR bacterial infection.
-However, we are also open to exciting Pharmaceutical Sciences, Biology, Biotechnology, or chemistry research topics.
+Furthermore, we are also open to exciting Pharmaceutical Sciences, Biology, Biotechnology, or chemistry research topics.
 Therefore, don't hesitate to contact us for further discussion on any potential exciting research collaboration project.

 ![](logo/gen-ai-collaboration3.png)
 ### Acknowledgment
 This chemical library received partial funding from Gustav Adolf and Erika Dornhecker-Stiftung (Dr. rer. nat.
 Thanet Pitakbut as a recipient) from the Department of Chemistry and Pharmacy, FAU, for an initial chemical expansion.
 Dr. rer. nat.
 Jennifer Munkert contributes a portion of steroidal and cardenolide natural products from her chemical collection to the library.

 ![](logo/gen-ai-contact3.png)

-### Inquiry
+### Contact information

 Dr. rer. nat.
-Thanet Pitakbut is the primary person responsible for the chemical library, and Dr. rer. nat.
-Jennifer Munkert is a shared response person.
-For further information, please contact us via email, as shown below.
+Thanet Pitakbut (Primary responsible person): thanet.pitakbut@fau.de

 Dr. rer. nat.
-Thanet Pitakbut: thanet.pitakbut@fau.de

-Dr. rer. nat.
-Jennifer Munkert: jennifer.munkert@fau.de
+Jennifer Munkert (Shared responsible person): jennifer.munkert@fau.de

-Prof. Dr. Gregor Fuhrman: gregor.fuhrmann@fau.de
+Prof. Dr. Gregor Fuhrman (Head of Division): gregor.fuhrmann@fau.de